Ideas worth keeping to yourself

 Social media Automation

-What is a good Social media Automation?
+I thought I would write something about automation as I get many inquiries about this topic.
 What can be automated and what can not be automated online.
 My simplest answer is that everything can be automated.
 But most stuff shouldn’t be.

 Institutional brands vs. user generated brands